yoonghm/Examples/Linux/bash.md

 ## Bash Script

-`bash` script should start with a *shh-bang* line with path to bash program
+`bash` script should start with a *shh-bang* line that show full path name to bash shell.

 <pre>
 #!/bin/bash